DTT2411/DTSurveyAnalytics/README.md

 #### 2. Password Validation
 - Requests user to input the administrator password.
 - Reads admin password from external file (admin_password.txt) and compares user response.

+If password is valid:
-- *If password is valid* user is allowed to proceed to the Command Menu with admin level access.
+- User is allowed to proceed to the Command Menu with admin level access.

+If password is invalid:
-- *If password is invalid* user is returned to main menu.
+- User is returned to main menu.

 Valid password input:<br>
 ![Main Menu app screenshot](assets/images/valid_password.png)